 More: The Best Wake Up Lights

-- DISPLAY THOUSANDS OF PHOTOS AND VIDEOS: Enjoy all your favourite memories on the NIX Advance Digital Photo Frame; Choose from different slideshow transitions: Play them according to their date or their file name, or shuffle them
+- The only frame that can play both photos and video in the same slideshow: Enjoy all your favorite memories on the NIX Digital Photo Frame; Choose from different slideshow transitions: Play them according to their file name or shuffle them.

-- Easy plug and play: set up your frame in minutes; Just insert a USB stick or a memory card (SD/SDHC) to instantly display your favourite photos and videos on the NIX Advance widescreen Digital picture frame; does not connect to Wi-Fi
+- Easy plug and play from USB/SD memory: Set up your Frame in minutes; Just insert a USB stick or a memory card (SD/SDHC) to instantly display your favorite photos and videos on the NIX Digital Photo Frame; does not connect to Wi-Fi.

 - Resolution: 1,024 x 768